1987 Ph.D. in Chemistry (Highest Honors), University of Gent, Belgium

 2014 Elected Fellow of the American Association for the Advancement of Sciences Scientific interests

-synthesis of complex small molecules with interesting biological function, discovery of novel small-molecule activators of programmed cell death, orexin receptor agonists for the treatment of narcolepsy, antitumor agents that selectively target tumor-derived neuronal stem cells and colon cancers with APC mutations, and anti-trypanosomal agents for the treatment of African Sleeping Disease.
-Selected publications
+Synthesis of complex small molecules with interesting biological function, discovery of novel small-molecule activators of programmed cell death, orexin receptor agonists for the treatment of narcolepsy, antitumor agents that selectively target tumor-derived neuronal stem cells and colon cancers with APC mutations, and anti-trypanosomal agents for the treatment of African Sleeping Disease.
+Key publications

 1. A Medicinal Chemistry-Driven Approach Identified the Sterol Isomerase EBP as the Molecular Target of TASIN Colorectal Cancer Toxins.
 P. C. Theodoropoulos, W. Wang, A. Budhipramono, B. M. Thompson, N. Madhusudhan, M. A. Mitsche, J. G. McDonald, J. K. De Brabander, D. Nijhawan, J. Am.
 Chem.
 Soc.